CaraLagumen/baristabook/README.md

 # Baristabook

-Created with [Node.js, Angular, Express, &amp; MongoDB]
+Created with [TypeScript, Node.js, Angular, Express, &amp; MongoDB]

 Baristas often need to memorize a great deal of recipes.
 With multiple updates and additions of new drinks every year, it's no wonder that many could get confused with the proper way to make them.